-With this in mind, and dreams of reducing out food miles in general, Alice Park Community Gardeners will be hosting their first ‘seedy Sunday’ at Alice Park Community Garden on the 10th of March at 11 – 12pm.
-There will be crafty activities for families based on a seedy theme, sowing seeds for the garden and making seed ‘bombs’ from clay and compost for any latent guerrilla gardeners in the Parish.
+With this in mind, and dreams of reducing out food miles in general, Alice Park Community Gardeners hosted their first ‘seedy Sunday’ at Alice Park Community Garden on the 10th of March 2019 at 11 – 12pm.
+There were crafty activities for families based on a seedy theme, sowing seeds for the garden and making seed ‘bombs’ from clay and compost for any latent guerrilla gardeners in the Parish.

 You can join our seed swap by donating any spare seeds or unwanted seed packets to swap and share.
 There will be some unusual beans and unusual heritage varieties to take away from experienced seed savers for a small donation.
 Donated seed packets can be swapped for others; if you don’t have any to bring you can make a small donation for any seeds that you like the sound of.
 There will be top tips on growing from seed and on saving your own seeds, as we hope more people will be saving seeds from plants that thrive in our microclimate, and in future will form a living community ‘library’ of vigorous vegetables and fruit to boost our food security locally.
 We hope later in the year to run a seed saving workshop for people wanting more in depth information.